alicevillar/online-store-design_and_implementation/README.md

 The following software system was the end of Module 2 (“Object-oriented Information Systems”) assignment in my MSc in Computer Science at the University of Essex, UK.

+This project has been an extraordinary opportunity for me to develop OO programming skills.
+To push the project even further I decided to use multilevel inheritance.
+In multilevel inheritance, features of the base class and the derived class are inherited into the new derived class.
+In my project, the class “People” is a superclass.
+The class User inherits from People.
+Three other subclasses (customers, warehouse staff and marketplace) will inherit from User (and therefore will also indirectly inherit from People).

 ## Assignment topic: Online Store System Design

 Design a software system that allows customers to search for products sold at the website and add them to their shopping basket - at this stage an order is in progress.
 Products are sold both by the website itself and several third-party sellers.
 Third-party sellers can be individuals or organisations, and once they have registered as a seller, they maintain their own product catalogue, pricing and storefront.
 If a product is temporarily out of stock, then it will be marked as unavailable.